ethereum/ethereum-org-website/src/content/nft/index.md

 - you can easily prove you own it.
 - no one can manipulate it in any way.
-- you can sell it on, and in some cases this will earn the original creator a % of resale royalties.
+- you can sell it, and in some cases this will earn the original creator resale royalties.

 And if you create an NFT: